 When it comes to Anguilla's luxury restaurants, there is striking variety in terms of both setting and cuisine.

 Five-star beach shacks serving fresh-caught, grilled crayfish and lobster, dripping with secret buttery sauces derived from family recipes, are not to be missed.
-(More on Anguilla beach bars here.)
+(More on Anguilla beach restaurants here and Anguilla beach bars here.)

 One of my favorite parts of dining in Anguilla is discovering "the little things" that show great attention to detail and care for the craft.
 A remarkable East End restaurant has a unique collection of aged Caribbean rums and wine, composed of some of the oldest and most hard to find bottles.